PankajNath007/Week4-Getting-and-Cleaning-Data-Peer-Assessment/README.md

 The script assumes the data will be found in the directory "getdata_dataset/UCI HAR Dataset/" structured as it is in the linked archive.
 The script requires that the packages "plyr" and "reshape2" are available.

 ## Use
-To use the script at the prompt, call source("~/run_analysis.R") correcting for file location, then run_analysis().
+To use the script at the prompt, call source("~/run_analysis.R") correcting for file location.
 Assigning the ouput of the script to a data frame is recomended, since the resulting table is too large to simply read on screen.

 ##Functionality
 1. Download the dataset if it does not already exist in the working directory